- Contact information

 - Due to fast development and germination of seeds, dense thickets form rapidly, displacing native vegetation and reducing forage for native fauna.

-Classification in Wisconsin: Restricted
+Classification in Wisconsin: Restricted (hybrids and individuals used as rootstock are exempt)

 Species Assessment Groups (SAG) were assembled to recommend a legal classification for each species considered for NR 40.
 The recommendation for Siberian elm was based upon this literature review developed by the department.